-11Common alternatives are other forms of storage in the browser as well as device fingerprinting, which use Internet Protocol (IP) addresses combined with device specific information to identify individuals.
+&lt;sup>11 Common alternatives are other forms of storage in the browser as well as device fingerprinting, which use Internet Protocol (IP) addresses combined with device-specific information to identify individuals.
 However, these are less commonly utilized and importantly not utilized by the intermediary.

-12Private browsing modes create "sandbox" browser environments where cookies are only set and used for the duration of the private browsing session.
+&lt;sup>12 Private browsing modes create "sandbox" browser environments where cookies are only set and used for the duration of the private browsing session.
 As a result, the website cannot link together data from the same consumer both before and after the private browsing session.

-13There also exist industry opt-out services, such as the Ad Choices program but these have low take up (Johnson et al., 2020).
-Based on survey evidence, the most utilized manual privacy means is cookie deletion (Boerman et al., 2018).
-Furthermore, there is wide adoption of advertising and cookie blockers (see e.g. Statista - Ad Block Users WorldWide.
-Retrieved on April 4th, 2022 - which reports 732.32 million users of ad blockers worldwide in 2018).
+&lt;sup>13 There also exist industry opt-out services, such as the Ad Choices program but these have low take up (Johnson, Shriver, and Du, 2020).
+Based on survey evidence, the most utilized manual privacy means is cookie deletion (Boerman, Kruikemeier, and Zuiderveen Borgesius, 2018).
+Furthermore, there is wide adoption of advertising and cookie blockers (see, e.g., Statista-Ad Block Users WorldWide (Retrieved on April 4, 2022), which reports 732.32 million users of ad blockers worldwide in 2018).

-14One possible instrumental reason why consumers in this setting would engage in privacy-preserving behavior is that there is a belief, erroneous or not, that cookies are used to implement personalized pricing (see e.g. Business Insider - Clear Cookies When Searching for Flights.
-Retrieved on April 4th, 2022).
+&lt;sup>14 One possible instrumental reason why consumers in this setting would engage in privacy-preserving behavior is that there is a belief, erroneous or not, that cookies are used to implement personalized pricing (see, e.g., Business Insider-Clear Cookies When Searching for Flights.
+Retrieved on April 4, 2022).